Yuri-Tarasov/NotJson/README.md

 # NotJson
-**NotJson** - Tree like data structure with binary serialization to socket or file!
+**NotJson** is a Tree like data structure with binary serialization to socket or file!

 # Why use NotJson?
 In Json, each node can be a real value - String, Number, Bool and another object or Array.